 We are working toward a future in which we will be free to travel for as long as we want, to all the places we want.
 This is our story of how we will get there.
 Come learn from our successes and mistakes, our triumphs and frustrations.

-Nate- Works full time as a lobbyist for an industry association.
+Nate- Works full time as the Economist for the Territory of American Samoa.
 He loves summer and being outside, especially when the too are combined.
-If he has his way, we would move to the South Pacific and spend everyday scuba-diving and exploring of the islands.
+Nate’s dream is to live in the South Pacific and spend everyday scuba-diving and exploring of the islands.
+We’re half-way there!
 Nate feels the responsibility of providing safety and security to his family and as such, approaches the planning of travel more cautiously than me.

 Holden- Our next is 6.
 He stays busy from the moment he wakes up, until his head hits the pillow at night.
 He is full of life, love and happiness (that may sound cheesy but seriously, this kid is the sweetest boy you’ll ever meet).
-He loves kindergarten, Legos, superheroes, Minecraft and cuddling up with Mom and Dad.
-Holden is excited to play with new kids and see what toys he can find.
+He loves school, Legos, superheroes, Minecraft and cuddling up with Mom and Dad.
+Holden is excited to play with new kids and to see what toys he can find around the world.
 Also, he is excited to try different kinds of sweets.
 He worries about being in a plane crash.

 Kip- Our youngest is 3.
-He spends his days playing with cars and trucks, asking for snacks, deciphering this new world and waiting for big brother and sister to get home from school.
+He spends his days playing with cars and trucks, asking for snacks, playing outside and deciphering this new world.
 He loves reading stories and doing everything that Holden and Hadley do.
 I’m excited for some of his first memories to be international.
 For him, our lifestyle will be the norm, he won’t know any different.
 I worry about his language development, if he’s always surrounded by different languages.

 Follow us as we figure out how to travel outside-the-box!